mirachuks/alx-zero_day/README.md

-My first readme with the litttle changes!
+My first readme with the litttle changes now!